flosch/simpleapi/README.rst

 :stage: unstable
 :author: Florian Schlachter (http://www.fs-tools.de)
+:license: see LICENSE file for more (simpleapi is licensed under MIT license)

 simpleapi is an easy to use, consistent and portable way of providing an API within your django project.
 It supports several formats (e. g. json, xml) and provides a client library to access the API seamlessly from any python application.